Victor Hope, 2nd Marquess of Linlithgow: Viceroy

 Having previously declined both the governorship of Madras and the governor-generalship of Australia (his father was the first Governor-General of Australia), he became the Viceroy of India, succeeding Lord Willingdon.
 Travelling out to India on the P&O liner RMS Strathmore, he arrived in Bombay, with his wife, daughters, and personal staff, on 17 April 1936.
 Linlithgow implemented the plans for local self-government embodied in the Government of India Act 1935, which led to provincial governments led by the Congress Party in five of the eleven provinces of British India, but the recalcitrance of the princes prevented the establishment of elected governments in most of the princely states.

 With the outbreak of the Second World War, Linlithgow's rejection of the request by the Congress for a declaration that India would be given the chance to determine its own future after the war led to the resignation of the Congress ministries.
 He declared India to be at war with Germany in September 1939, without consulting Indian politicians.
 On 8 August 1940 Lord Linlithgow made a statement on behalf of the British government.
 It was known as the August Offer and offered greater rights in the governance of India to the Indian people.
 The proposal was rejected by most Indian politicians, including the Congress Party and the Muslim League.
 Disputes between the British administration and Congress ultimately led to massive Indian civil disobedience in the Quit India Movement.
 Linlithgow suppressed the disturbances and arrested the Congress leaders.
 Some historians have partly blamed Linlithgow for the Bengal famine of 1943 which resulted in three million deaths.

 Retirement

-His seven-year tenure as viceroy, the longest in the history of the Raj, ended in 1943.
+His seven-year tenure as viceroy, the longest in the history of the Raj, ended in 1 October 1943, succeeded by Field Marshal Lord Wavell who had been Commander-in-Chief, India since January 1942.

-Indians were less kind in their assessments of his career.
+Indians were not kind in their assessments of his career.
 V. P. Menon in The Transfer of Power in India stated: "His 7½ year regime – longer than that of any other Viceroy – was conspicuous by its lack of positive achievement.
 When he left India, famine stalked portions of the countryside.
 There was economic distress due to the rising cost of living and the shortage of essential commodities.
 On the political side, Sir Tej Bahadur Sapru expressed the general feeling thus: 'Today, I say, after seven years of Lord Linlithgow's administration the country is much more divided than it was when he came here'."

 A sincere Presbyterian, he served as Lord High Commissioner to the Church of Scotland in 1944 and 1945.
 He died in 1952.